piccoloser/piccoloser/README.md

 # About Me
-I'm primarily a Python developer, but I'm currently focusing on software design and project structure.
+I'm primarily a Python developer, but I'm currently focusing on software design.
 I started in April of 2012 with basic web design, then picked up Python a couple years later.
 I'm in the process of learning Rust as of 2020.

 As for my non-programming skills and hobbies, I'm an independent musician, photographer, graphic designer, video editor, and writer/editor.
 My biggest flex is a consistent triple-digit typing speed and the fact that I use the Dvorak keyboard layout.